Machines can keep you breathing — but what happens when they find a new war's begun?

 - The Asgard long ago abandoned natural reproduction in favor of cloning their current body via an accelerated form of mitosis and then transferring their mind to the new body.
 However, they experienced genetic degradation over multiple cloning processes to the point that they will soon be unable to produce new, viable bodies.
 Attempts to reverse the damage are made throughout the series but all fail.
 Ultimately the Asgard choose to die en masse rather than drag out their fall.

 - Star Trek has a fondness for this trope in its various series.

-- TOS adored this trope, especially combined with Master Computer.
+- TOS adores this trope, especially combined with Master Computer — examples include "Return of the Archons" and "The Apple".
 Cue the James T. Kirk patented Logic Bomb!

-- In Star Trek: Voyager, the Ocampa relied on the Caretaker and his relay to power their underground society, as well as keep them safe from the Kazon.
+- The Ocampa relied on the Caretaker and his relay to power their underground society, as well as keep them safe from the Kazon.
 The Caretaker himself set this up after accidental destroying the surface of their planet and shattering their culture.

-- In another Voyager episode, a people created a stasis system that would keep their bodies in stasis and their minds active long enough for their world to become habitable again.
-As time passed, their fears became manifest in the reality as a clown that would bring out a guillotine when it was unhappy.
-Two of the people are dead before the crew finds them another one is killed in the process of saving them from it.
+- In "The Thaw", a people created a system that would keep their bodies in stasis and their minds active long enough for their world to become habitable again.
+As time passed, their fears became manifest in the virtual reality as a clown that would bring out a guillotine when it was unhappy.
+Two are dead before the crew finds them, and another is killed in the process of trying to save them from it.